privacy-scaling-explorations/chiquito/README.md

  + Signal typing system, which allows statically checking for soundness issues.
  + Folding backend with ProtoStar, HyperNova, and/or others.

-## Fibonnaci circtuit in Chiquito's Python frontend.
+## Fibonnaci circuit in Chiquito's Python frontend.

 But better see for yourself: